The Best iTunes Alternatives on Mac

 1. Keep trying to enter your passcode until you see Security Lockout screen appear.
 You should now see the "Erase iPhone" option in the bottom right corner.

 If you just forgot iPhone passcode and haven't got iPhone unavailable screen yet, you will try entering your passcode five times from your device Lock Screen until it shows you "iPhone Unavailable" screen.
 You then continue to enter code when it asks you to try again to get "Erase iPhone" option.

 2. Tap Erase iPhone in the bottom right side.

-3. In the next page, it tells you that performing "Erase iPhone" will erase all your content and settings on the device that 's in security lockout.
-Tap "Erase iPhone" again to proceed.
+3. In the next page, it tells you that performing "Erase iPhone" will erase all your content and settings on the device that's in security lockout.
+Tap "Erase iPhone" again to confirm.

-4. Enter your iCloud password (not the screen passcode) to sign out of your Apple ID.
+4. Enter your Apple ID password (not the screen passcode) to sign out of your Apple ID.

-5. Wait for it to wipe your device into factory settings.
-When it completes, you're able to set up your iPhone from scratch or restore your data and settings from backup if it's available.
+5. Tap Erase iPhone.
+Wait for it to wipe your device into factory settings which deletes all of your data and settings.
+When it completes, you're able to set up your iPhone from scratch or restore your data and settings from a backup if it's available.